asbor/iu-project-software-engineering/documents/01-Conception-Phase/00-HoppyBrew.md

 ### Development Tools

 The development of the application will be done using Visual Studio Code as the primary code editor.
 Visual Studio Code is a lightweight and powerful code editor that provides a rich set of features, including syntax highlighting, code completion, and debugging tools.
 It also has a large and active community, which means there are plenty of extensions and support available for developers.
 This will help us write clean and efficient code, as well as overcome any challenges we may face during the development process.

-## Top-level Decomposition

-The application will be decomposed into the following components:

-1. Frontend
-2. Backend
-3. Database
-4. Deployment

-Each component will be developed and deployed as a separate service, which will communicate with each other using RESTful APIs.
-This will allow for greater flexibility and scalability, as well as making it easier to maintain and update the application.
-The frontend will be developed using Vue.js, the backend will be developed using Python and FastAPI, the database will be developed using PostgreSQL, and the deployment will be done using Docker and Docker Compose.

 ## Key Quality Goals